eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 `list_entry_rcu` is itself a macro that expands to the `container_of` macro, which then gets the base address of the containing structure.

 It's worth noting that the `tasks` linked list isn't the only way Linux keeps reference to tasks.
 It also creates a dictionary data structure (an idr) that offers constant time access, which is used to quickly access a `task` object from a given pid.
-This is much more efficient way of accessing a single `task` struct.
+This is much more efficient way of accessing a single task than traversing the entire task list.

 ## Conclusion

-Intrusive linked lists are an interesting alternative to linked lists that reduce cache thrashing and memory allocations.
+Intrusive linked lists are an interesting alternative to non-intrusive linked lists that reduce cache thrashing and memory allocations.

-Intrusive linked lists are used extensively by Linux, and you should understand them if you plan to do any kernel hacking.
+Linux uses intrusive linked lists a lot, generally when the lists are short or when they are rarely traversed.
+If you plan to become a kernel hacker, you should become familiar with intrusive linked lists.